 Located on the seventh peak of the Venkata Tirumala Hill, Sri Venkateshwara Temple is one of the most famous and oldest pilgrimage sites.
 Sited in the south of Sri Swami Puskarini River, this temple has been constructed in the traditional Dravidian style of architecture.
 It houses an 8 feet tall holy statue of the Lord Venkateshwara that is placed under the gold glided dome named as Ananda Nilaya Divya Vimana.
 The eyes of the idol are covered with a tilak of camphor, and decorated with precious and semi-precious stones.
 As per the traditional practice, one must pay visit to the temple of Varahaswami before visiting Sri Venkateswara Swami temple.
 This beautiful temple enjoys the privilege of being one the richest pilgrimage centers in India and across the globe.

-Sri Padmanabhaswamy Temple is located in the heart of the city of Thiruvananthapuram.
+Sri Padmanabhaswamy Temple is located in the heart of the city of Thiruvananthapuram where you can reach by online bus booking.
 This temple is dedicated to Lord Vishnu and is being managed by the former royal family of Travancore.
 It is designed marvelously in the Dravidian style.
 The highlight of this temple is the idol of Padmanabhaswamy.
 You can find a Lord Vishnu in a reclining position on Ananthan, the celestial serpent.
 The city gets its name from this shrine.
 The temple has a total assets of around 90,000 crores worth include gold, gold idols, antique silver, emeralds, diamonds and brass.
 This collection also includes two golden coconut shells that are studded with precious stones.

 Located in the state of Maharashtra, Siddhivinayak temple is a famous Hindu temple housing the holy statue of Lord Ganesha.
 This temple has been visited by pilgrims and tourists since the early 1900s.
 Once a small structure of brick is today the richest temple in Mumbai and is close to many devotees.
 Though, unless you get there in time and on the particularly right days, otherwise you may end up stuck in a line for hours.
 Its magnificent architecture and management of pilgrims within is worth watching.